-Consequently, students face a much more rigorous set of requirements when they enter high school in 2004.
-Local diplomas will be eliminated and every student will have to pass Regents exams in English, math, global studies, U.S. history, and science in order to earn a diploma.
+Consequently, students now face a much more rigorous set of requirements when they enter high school.
+Local diplomas have been eliminated and every student will have to pass Regents exams in English, math, global studies, U.S. history, and science in order to earn a diploma.